 The station is in a central location and readily accessible by subway (Northern Line, Piccadilly Line, Victoria Line) or bus (for example, bus lines 17, 59, and 205).

-Special tip: Immediately next to the famous platform 9¾ is the Harry-Potter Shop, where you can buy cards, books, films, T-shirts, magnets, magic wands, Bertie Bott’s Every Flavor Beans, and much more.
-The design of the shop is modeled on the specialist retail store Garrick Ollivanders, where Harry bought his magic wands in the movie.
+Don’t miss: Immediately next to the famous platform 9¾ is the Harry-Potter Shop, where you can buy cards, books, films, T-shirts, magnets, magic wands, Bertie Bott’s Every Flavor Beans, and much more.
+The design of the shop is modelled on the specialist retail store Garrick Ollivanders, where Harry bought his magic wands in the movie.